Full Time 1yr

-This course will provide you with a variety of transferable skills such as project planning, literature and data reviewing, report writing, along with the more general skills of presentation, communication and so on.
-It also has strong research and analytical components, ideal if you wish to pursue further research to PhD level.
+The vocational nature of the course will give you transferable skills such as project planning, literature and data reviewing, field mapping, report writing, meeting deadlines, team work, presentation, communication and emergency simulation exercises.
+It also has strong research and analytical components, providing training for those who are interested in pursuing further research at PhD level.

-One of the benefits of studying at Portsmouth is the support that we provide to our Master's and Research Degrees students in career planning.
-Our careers and recruitment service – Purple Door – can assist you in career research and finding employment opportunities.
+One of the benefits of studying at Portsmouth is the support that we provide to our Master's and Research Degree students in career planning.
+Our careers and recruitment service can assist you in career research and finding employment opportunities.
 Help is also available if you wish to find a part-time job while studying your degree.

 In addition, regular employability events offer you the chance to meet employers, find out about different career sectors and improve your applications or CV.
 The Graduate Summer Programme provides a range of guidance and employability seminars and workshops.

 Regardless of whether you are seeking to build on your studies, further your career or pursue a career change, a postgraduate qualification adds to your achievement record.

 Apply direct using our online form

 Your application will be received by the University Admissions Centre for consideration.

 Our Postgraduate Open Evenings are taking place between February and April.
 Lecturers and support staff will be available to discuss your options.
 You'll also find out more about your chosen course and subjects that interest you.

 Booking will open soon but in the meantime, watch our Postgrad Live series to hear from our staff and students about what it's like studying at Portsmouth.

 Download our free walking tour PDF for a self-guided tour of the University.